-- DevelopmentWA’s East Village at Knutsford, a former industrial site in Fremantle, will be a showcase for energy-efficient residential infill development, featuring a micro grid supply network for water and power and a 670 kWh on-site battery.
+- DevelopmentWA’s East Village at Knutsford, a former industrial site in Fremantle, Western Australia, will be a showcase for energy-efficient residential infill development, featuring a micro grid supply network for water and power and a 670 kWh on-site battery.

-WA Government land developer DevelopmentWA has unveiled a 100 per cent renewable energy residential development in partnership with Power Ledger, Curtin University and the Australian Government Smart Cities initiative.
+Western Australian Government land developer DevelopmentWA has unveiled a 100 per cent renewable energy residential development in partnership with Power Ledger, Curtin University and the Australian Government Smart Cities initiative.

 DevelopmentWA’s East Village at Knutsford, a former industrial site in Fremantle, will be a showcase for energy-efficient residential infill development, featuring a micro grid supply network for water and power and a 670 kWh on-site battery.